-Florida Arbovirus Surveillance Week 17: April 20-26, 2014
+Florida Arbovirus Surveillance Week 16: April 13-19, 2014

 Arbovirus surveillance in Florida includes endemic mosquito-borne viruses such as West Nile virus (WNV), Eastern equine encephalitis virus (EEEV), St. Louis encephalitis virus (SLEV), and Highlands J virus (HJV) and exotic viruses such as dengue virus (DENV) and California encephalitis group viruses (CEV).
 Malaria, a non-viral mosquito-borne disease is also included.
-During the period of April 20-26, 2014 the following arboviral activity was recorded in Florida.
+During the period of April 13-19, 2014 the following arboviral activity was recorded in Florida.

 WNV activity: No human cases of WNV illness were reported this week.
 No horses with WNV infection were reported this week.
-No sentinel chickens tested positive for antibodies to WNV this week.
+One sentinel chicken tested positive for antibodies to WNV this week in Walton County.
 In 2014, a positive sample from four sentinel chickens has been received from three counties.

 EEEV activity: No human cases of EEE were reported this week.
-One horse with EEEV infection was reported this week in Marion County.
-One sentinel chicken tested positive for antibodies to EEEV this week in Flagler County.
-In 2014, positive samples from five sentinel chickens and three horses have been received from six counties.
+No horses with EEEV infection were reported this week.
+No sentinel chickens tested positive for antibodies to EEEV this week.
+In 2014, positive samples from four sentinel chickens and two horses have been received from four counties.

-SLEV activity: No sentinel chickens tested positive for antibodies to SLEV this week.
+SLEV activity: One sentinel chicken tested positive for antibodies to SLEV this week in Lee County.
 In 2014, positive samples from nine chickens have been received from three counties.